susannahd/local_reporting/README.md

 [National Association of Black Journalists' Chapters](https://www.nabj.org/page/RegionMap): I did some very basic web scraping here to get National Association of Black Journalist (NABJ) chapter names, city, and state by cycling through each region at the URL above.
 For the sake of this project, I'm counting both professional and student chapters, since there is a history of working with youth journalists.
 I can adapt this to exclude student chapters, since it's not like youth journalist partnerships are the default by any means.

 [Gun Violence Archive](https://www.gunviolencearchive.org/query): The Gun Violence archive documents gun violence incidents across the United States, creates reports, and helpfully lets you download data, but not more than 2,000 records, and it won't tell you on its website that that's the limit. >:( I tried to scrape this data, and it still didn't let me access more than 2,000 records.
-Anyway, I manually scraped this data to get all the gun violence incidents from 11-28-2019 to 11-27-2020, because that was the date I happened to pull the data.
+Anyway, I manually compiled this data to get all the gun violence incidents from 1-1-2020 to 12-31-2020.

 [Mapping Police Violence](https://mappingpoliceviolence.org/aboutthedata): Mapping Police Violence is a research collaborative that documents incidents of police killings nationwide from 2013 - present.
 While it is extremely difficult to assess the full scale of police violence, this offers a proxy.
 Their data, pulled mainly from three other databases is surprisingly robust, including data on zipcode, victim gender/age/race/name/cause of death, and then several metrics that I believe are reported by the police, including whether the victim displayed signs of mental illness, was armed/unarmed, threat level, fleeing/not fleeing, encounter type, and initial reported reason for violence.
 A lot could be done with this data, but for the sake of this dashboard, I simplified it to just number of police killings by zipcode/city/state.